Religious festival: Islamic

-Among major Islamic religious festivals are Eid ul-Adha, Eid ul-Fitr, Ramadan and Urs.
+Among major Islamic religious festivals are Eid ul-Adha, Eid ul-Fitr and Ramadan.

 Jain

 Important festivals include Paryushan, Mahavir Janma Kalyanak and Diwali.

 Jewish

 A Jewish holiday (Yom Tov or chag in Hebrew) is a day that is holy to the Jewish people according to Judaism and is usually derived from the Hebrew Bible, specifically the Torah, and in some cases established by the rabbis in later eras.
 There are a number of festival days, fast days (ta'anit) and days of remembrance.

 Mandaean

 Parwanaya is the largest Mandaean festival.

 Dehwa Honina or Dehwa Ṭurma (the Little Feast) is a Mandaean religious festival which takes place on the 18th of Taura (Ayar), celebrating the return of the divine messenger Hibil Ziwa from the World of Darkness to the World of Light.

 Mandaeans also celebrate Dehwa Rabba (New Year's Day) and Dehwa Daymaneh (Birthday of John the Baptist).